JASchilz/RoverMUD/README.md

 * Taking and dropping objects
 * Looking at things
 * Hitting and killing things

-### What Will Work After Refactor Completed

-* The other commands in the help menu.
+* All commands in 'help'.

 ### Immediate To-Do